 A fascinating title that challenges our thoughts as to their relationship.
 What of it?
 Do they get on well together?
 Do they need each other or not?
 When we look back at the definition of 'science' as an intentional activity of the human mind, we could ask ourselves if science needs or perhaps does not need religion which is dependent on a non-empirical reality.
-Whether the combination is or is not conducive to the existence and wellfare of the human species.
+Whether the combination is or is not conducive to the continued existence of the human species.

-The word Partners we use in everyday life in the context of marriage and also in business, mostly.
-The implicit question of the title - whether partnership between science and religion may further humanity's wellfare (or not) could also be formulated "Can mankind propagate asexually?" or "Can a business survive when only their own interests are served?".
+The word 'Partners' we use in everyday life in the context of marriage and also in business.
+The implicit question of the title - whether partnership between science and religion may or may not further humanity's welfare could also be formulated "Can mankind propagate asexually?" or "Can a business survive when only its own interests are served?".